Grants for Good

 Step 5: After the results

 After the results have been announced – your project page will remain on the Grants for Good section of our website.
-We will contact you a few times in the years following your funding award to check on the progress and impact your project is making.
+We will contact you a few times in the years following your small charity funding award to check on the progress and impact your project is making.
 This helps us measure the impact of our funding, and we also love to help you to share any good news from your organisation.

-Making the most of your application
+Making the most of your small charity funding application

 Demonstrate innovation